Managed Instance Private Code Hosts support

 accountID: <AWS_ACCOUNT_ID>

-highAvailable: true
+highAvailable: false

 region: <AWS_REGION>